jianboli/CS224W-Fall-2021-Stanford/README.md

   - [sildes](slides/01-intro.pdf)
   - [notes](notes/01-introduction.md)

 - [X] 2.
-Traditional Methods for Machine Learning in Graphs (In the 2023 class, this charpter has been deleted)
+Traditional Methods for Machine Learning in Graphs (In the 2023 class, this chapter has been removed)
   - [slides](slides/02-traditional-ml.pdf)
   - [notes](notes/02-traditional_feature_based_methods.md)